commitgcp/customer-onboarding-automation/tutorial.md

-# Commit GCP Onboarding
+# Comm-IT GCP Onboarding

 ## Let's get started!

-We're going to go through a few short steps to get you set up and working with the Commit GCP team!
+We're going to go through a few short steps to get you set up and working with the Comm-IT GCP team!

 **Time to complete**: About 5-10 minutes